ssmerd/online-yoga/README.md

 ## Wireframes

-Below are wireframes create for the proect
+Below are wireframes create for the project

 * Main page